 - (1) Tri-Morbidity: The first prioritization criteria will expedite placement into supportive housing for individuals with severe physical, mental health, and substance abuse issues.
-This score would be based on questions 15-20, 21-22, and 23-24 of the vulnerability analysis, or 28 of the family vulnerability analysis. - (2) Chronic Homelessness: The second prioritization factor targets individuals and households who have experienced chronic homelessness, per HUD's definition of chronic homelessness.
+This score would be based on questions 15-20, 21-22, and 23-24 of the vulnerability analysis, or 28 of the family vulnerability analysis - (2) Chronic Homelessness: The second prioritization factor targets individuals and households who have experienced chronic homelessness, per HUD's definition of chronic homelessness.
 This score would be based on questions 1-3 of the vulnerability analysis, or 5-7 of the family vulnerability analysis. - (3) Physical Health: The third prioritization criteria will expedite placement into housing for individuals and households with severe medical needs who are at greater risk of death.
 This score would be based on questions 15-20 of the vulnerability analysis, or 19-23 of the family vulnerability analysis. - (4) Abuse and Trauma: The fourth prioritization factor targets individuals and households whose current period of homeless was caused by an experience of emotional, physical, psychological, sexual, or other type of abuse or by any other trauma that they have experienced.
 This score would be based on questions 27 of the vulnerability analysis, or 31 of the family vulnerability analysis. - (5) Mental Health: The fifth prioritization factor targets individuals and households with behavioral health conditions, traumatic head injuries, learning disabilities, developmental disabilities, or other mental health impairments.
-This score would be based on questions 23-24 of the vulnerability analysis, or 26-27 of the family vulnerability analysis.
+This score would be based on questions 23-24 of the vulnerability analysis, or 26-27 of the family vulnerability analysis. - (6) COVID-19 Vulnerability due to age: The sixth prioritization factor targets individuals and households who are at an elevated risk of suffering serious illness or death from COVID-19 due to advanced age.
+This score would be based on the Pre-Survey question in each version of VI-SPDAT which asks whether any head of household is 60 years old or older. - (7) COVID-19 Vulnerability due to chronic health condition: The seventh prioritization factor targets individuals and households who are at an elevated risk of suffering serious illness or death from COVID-19 due to chronic health conditions.
+This score would be based on question 16 of the vulnerability analysis, or question 20 of the family vulnerability analysis.